 Mandatory units must be achieved for a student to gain the Diploma.
 60 credits at level 3 must be achieved through the units specified.

 At the end of the course you will receive an overall grade of ‘Pass’, ‘Merit’ or ‘Distinction’, based on the percentage contribution of each subject.

-As a guide, most universities will require a Distinction grade at a specified percentage and a minimum IELTS score of 6.5 for entry to their degrees.
+As a guide, most universities will require a Distinction grade and a minimum IELTS score of 6.5 for entry to their degrees.

 Students could then progress on to an undergraduate degree in:

 Many students choose to apply to the University of Nottingham.

 Our Foundation Programmes (CAVA Access to Higher Education Diploma) are accepted by most universities in the UK, including, Aston, Bath, Birmingham, Bristol, Coventry, Durham, Edinburgh, Lancaster, Leeds, Lincoln, Loughborough, Manchester, Newcastle, Nottingham Trent, Oxford Brookes, Portsmouth, Sheffield Hallam, Southampton, UCL and York.

 Taught between 9.00am and 5.00pm Monday to Friday.